top of page

 I am a performer, researcher and teacher working in the field of Physical Theatre and Physical Comedy.
 My research activities are predominantly practice-based, and often conducted through in-role and immersed performance in public spaces, heritage sites and studios.
 I research practices and topics related to clown performance, memory and laughter.

-In addition to this practice research, I frequently collaborate and am a board member with Ridiculusmus.
-I performed as an associate in The Eradication of Schizophrenia in Lapland, part of a trilogy of work about mental illness therapies and I appeared in two previous shows with the company - The Exhibitionists (British Council Tour) and How To Be Funny (ICA & Vauxhall Tavern).
+In addition to this practice research, I frequently collaborate with Ridiculusmus.
+I performed as an associate in The Eradication of Schizophrenia in Lapland, part of a trilogy of work about mental health therapies.
+I appeared in two previous shows with the company - The Exhibitionists (British Council Tour) and How To Be Funny (ICA & Vauxhall Tavern).

 I frequently work with Carran Waterfield.
 Over the last 15 years we have been developing a performer training method with applications for Museums, Heritage Sites, Care and Education settings.
 Associated with this, I working with The National Trust to develop a Performance Manual for volunteer curators which aims to improve the public experience of interactive performance at National Trust properties.